buccaneerai/note-window-consumer/performance/2023-04-26/Cough/c.md

 Persistent cough

 #### HPI
 The patient has had a cough for about two weeks, which started three weeks ago with a cold.
-The cold symptoms, such as fever and nasal congestion, have subsided, but the cough remains.
-The cough is dry, non-productive, and has been about the same for the last two weeks.
-It worsens with exercise and exposure to cold air.
-The patient also experiences wheezing and chest discomfort, which is not painful but feels inflamed.
-The patient's previous doctor had suspected asthma, and they were given an inhaler (Flowvent) but haven't used it in months.
+The cold symptoms, including fever and nasal congestion, have subsided, but the cough remains.
+The cough is dry and unproductive, and it is aggravated by exercise and cold air.
+The patient mentioned a previous doctor suggesting they might have asthma and was given an inhaler (Flowvent) in the past, but they haven't used it in months.
+They also experience occasional wheezing and chest tightness, but no pain.

 #### ROS
 - respiratory: [true] cough
-- cardiovascular: [true] chest pain
+- cardiovascular: [true] chest tightness
-- ent: [true] sinus congestion
 - neurological: [false] headache
 - ent: [false] sore throat